Inferior vena cava syndrome: Diagnosis

 The diagnosis can be made clinically by observing the patient when in the right sided position where you can see multiple dilated veins over abdomen due to collaterals.
 Ultrasound with Doppler flow measurement may be used to assess the IVC and circulatory system.

 Treatment

 Treatment will vary depending on the cause of the vena cava compression or interruption.
-Often, treatment includes positional changes, avoidance of supine positioning, especially on the right side.
+Often, treatment includes positional changes such as avoidance of supine positioning, especially on the right side.
 In pregnancy, definitive management of the IVCS is to deliver the baby.
 In other conditions, medical or surgical treatment to remove or relieve the offending structure will relieve symptoms.

 Frequency

 Epidemiological data is elusive owing to the wide variety of clinical presentation.
 In the U.S., incidence is estimated to be at 5–10 cases per 100,000 per year.
 Minor compression of the inferior vena cava during pregnancy is a relatively common occurrence.
 It is seen most commonly when women lie on their back or right side.
 90% of women lying in the supine position during pregnancy experience some form of inferior vena cava syndrome; however, not all of the women display symptoms.